designed to clean shoreline access points outside of the Jordan Lake State Recreation Areas that are habitually littered.

 The sites are easily accessed by foot paths from the road.
 See map below for adopted sites and those still available.
 We are open to suggestions for other sites, too.
-We provide the trash bags, trash grabbers, gloves and first-aid kit and also remove the trash bags after the cleanup.
+We provide access to our Land Hunter Storage unit off Beaver Creek Rd. to obtain trash bags, trash grabbers, gloves and first-aid kit.
 A minimum of three participants is needed for each cleanup.
 The typical time required to remove litter from a section is about two hours.

 Requirements for Participation

-Leader of group must be at least 18 years old
+Leader must be at least 18 years old

-Conduct three cleanups per year, preferably in early spring, mid-summer and early fall.
+Three cleanups per year, preferably in early spring, mid-summer and early fall.
 School groups can choose a schedule to fit the academic year.
-A 3-year commitment is required.

-Bring trash bags to a nearby Chatham County Collection Center or if not convenient, leave them in location designated by CJL for later pick up
+Trash bags brought a nearby Chatham County Collection Center or if not convenient, can be left at location designated by CJL for later pick up

-Provide report to Clean Jordan Lake that gives hours spent, number of trash bags collected, number of volunteers and any interesting items of trash
+Report to Clean Jordan Lake with number of trash bags collected, number of volunteers and any interesting items of trash